Local Teacher Dr. Justin Antos Up For Grammy Award As A Music Education Finalist

 CHICAGO (CBS)– The Grammy Awards air this Sunday on CBS.

-This morning, we’re introducing you to a local finalist up for the 2021 Music Education Award.READ MORE: 20,000 COVID-19 Vaccine Appointments Opening In Cook County Friday
+This morning, we’re introducing you to a local finalist up for the 2021 Music Education Award.READ MORE: Chicago Police Sergeant Shot, Wounded Outside Gresham District Police Station

-“It is humbling that a student from this area, you know, thought highly enough of me to nominate you for this award?
+“Is it humbling that a student from this area, you know, thought highly enough of me to nominate me for this award?
 Absolutely,” Dr. Justin Antos said.
-“So it’s for reasons such as that, where I can’t come to work every day and not given my 100%.”
+“So it’s for reasons such as that where I can’t come to work every day and not give it my 100%.”

 Antos, a music educator at Dwight D. Eisenhower High School in Blue Island is doing what he loves.

-Many of his students are going on to Ivy League schools to continue in music.READ MORE: Grammys: Celebrating Live Music With Throwback Concert Photos
+Many of his students are going on to Ivy League schools to continue in music.READ MORE: 2 Dead After 15 Struck By Gunfire In Mass Shooting On South Side

 Antos is not only known for his teaching accomplishments but for his character.